Quick Answer: How Much Water Should You Drink on Ozempic?

 of semaglutide users experience nausea

 The general recommendation for healthy adults is about 2 liters (64 oz) of water per day.
-But if you take Ozempic, Wegovy, Mounjaro, or another GLP-1 medication, the expert consensus recommends aiming higher, at 2–3 liters (64–100 oz) daily.
+If you take Ozempic, Wegovy, Mounjaro, or another GLP-1 medication, some clinical guidance discusses 2-3 liters (64-100 oz), but individual needs vary.

-The reason is straightforward: GLP-1 medications cause your body to lose more fluid than normal.
+The reason is practical: GLP-1 medications can contribute to extra fluid loss through gastrointestinal side effects.
 Clinical trials show that 44% of semaglutide users experience nausea, 30% get diarrhea, and 25% have vomiting.
-Each of these drains fluid from your body.
 Meanwhile, research shows that GLP-1 receptor activation suppresses your sense of thirst, so you may not feel the urge to replace what you’re losing.

 How to Stay Hydrated When Nausea Makes It Hard